Why Trade CFDs?

 CFD trading benefits

-are quick and accessible, removing the need to trade through a stock broker.
+are quick and accessible, removing the need to trade through a stockbroker.
 And selling shares is easy, so you can use CFDs to make a profit when markets are falling.

 , CFDs can enhance the risk/return on your investment capital.
 This means that, when you trade CFDs, you don’t have to put up the full value of the shares you are trading.
 Instead you pay a deposit or margin to cover any potential loss on the position (although you may lose more than your initial deposit).
 This is typically a fraction of the full contract value.
 More on CFD benefits and risks

 CFDs on equities

 , you are not betting per point movement of the share price.
 Rather, you buy or sell a quantity of CFDs, equivalent to a number of shares (although no physical share transaction actually takes place).

 Going short of equities is also typically quite complicated with a traditional broker.
 Not so with CFDs.
 You simply open your CFD contract to go short rather than long.
 This gives you the ability quickly to set up hedging transactions as required.